 - Please note that the above is only for people who haven’t been employed for 12 consecutive months!!
 If you’ve been employed, you will have to turn to the Agentur für Arbeit to ask for ALGI before you can be considered for ALGII.

 Get help with your application

-If you want help filling out these forms from someone who is currently going through the process herself and is a (self-proclaimed!)
-ALGII pro, I’d be happy to help.
+Kathleen just made a video to help you with the main application form.
+If you want help beyond that, she’d be happy to help.
 Red Tape Translation has reduced the price of Life Admin from 49 EUR per hour to 35 EUR per hour for this very purpose.

-- this post is based on me interviewing a job center representative this morning.
+- this post is based on me interviewing a job center representative.
 She probably only got briefed mere hours before I talked to her.
 Things can change at the speed of light.
 The best thing you can do is just apply ASAP so that your application is processed quickly (as quickly as possible, anyway) and ride the waves that follow.

-- (edited 17.3.2020): As with any welfare program, ALGII is designed for people living hand to mouth and who are threatened with not being able to cover their basic living expenses.
-You have to prove that you have firstly exhausted all your assets and savings before you can receive it.
-This means disclosing your bank account, paypal balances, properties, etc.
+- As with any welfare program, ALGII is designed for people living hand to mouth and who are threatened with not being able to cover their basic living expenses.
+Even if the JobCenter has reduced their audit processes for the next few months, they will resume again after summer and they will likely be just as stringent as ever.